jtdimasaka/jtdimasaka.github.io/dimasakawoodcarvings.md

     <dt><a href="/images/papa.jpg"><img class="" src="/images/papa.jpg"/></a></dt>
 </dl> -->

 We are selling my father’s hand-made wood carvings (crafting since 1974) to help fund his brain aneurysm surgery, which is far beyond our means.
-Prices listed are minimums, but if you’d like to give more out of kindness, it would mean the world to us. 💙 For inquiries or offers, please email me at <a href="mailto:dimasakajoshua@gmail.com">dimasakajoshua@gmail.com</a> through any of following payment channels <a href="https://www.joshuadimasaka.com/donationdrive/">here</a>.
+Prices listed are minimums, but if you’d like to give more out of kindness, it would mean the world to us. 💙 For inquiries or offers, please email me at <a href="mailto:dimasakajoshua@gmail.com">dimasakajoshua@gmail.com</a>.

+<br><br>

 <style>
   .gallery-grid {